 Ethanol is a $42 billion industry in the United States.
 Domestic demand has increased by more than 10% over the past five years — and exports have nearly tripled during that timeframe — pushing ethanol production to record heights.
 The market will continue to grow as gasoline blends with higher concentrations of ethanol begin to gain traction.

 As one of the nation’s largest ethanol producers, White Energy has steadily increased its production capabilities.
-The company operates three state-of-the-art ethanol production facilities with the capacity to produce more than 300 million gallons of renewable biofuels a year.
+The company operates two state-of-the-art ethanol production facilities with the capacity to produce more than 250 million gallons of renewable biofuels a year.
 It distributes fuel to the world’s leading oil companies, both domestically and abroad.

 The international market for ethanol is growing rapidly.
 White Energy exports ethanol to rapidly-growing markets in South America, China and India.
-All three of its ethanol plants have distilled spirits permits that enable the company to sell non-denatured ethanol into the international export market.
+Its ethanol plants have distilled spirits permits that enable the company to sell non-denatured ethanol into the international export market.

-White Energy has invested more than $65 million in capital projects over the past five years to reduce production bottlenecks, enhance safety, and increase production capacity at each of the ICM-designed plants.
+White Energy has invested $45 million in capital projects over the past five years to reduce production bottlenecks, enhance safety, and increase production capacity at its ICM-designed plants.
 The upgrades included new hammer mills and additional storage that increased production and the implementation of new technologies that improved ethanol recoveries and strengthened environmental protections.

 Ethanol produced by White Energy enjoys low carbon intensity ratings, which is attractive to the growing West Coast market for low carbon fuels.
 California has a long-established marketplace for low carbon fuels, with new markets are continuing to develop in Oregon, Washington and Western Canada.
 White Energy will benefit from the continued growth in these markets.